March 11, 2026 5 min read

 If your Dallas page says you serve Dallas, but no other meaningful page reinforces that reality, the site sends a thinner local signal than you think.

-Consistency is not just about business listings anymore.
-It is about whether the whole site tells the same location story.
+Consistency isn’t just about business listings anymore.
+It’s about whether the whole site tells the same location story.

 Build pages for real recommendation prompts